sriramdasbalaji/nerddinnerlab/readme.md

      ![cloneandopensolution](images/cloneandopensolution.png)

 2. Rebuild the solution and run the application locally to ensure that the application is working fine.
-The application looks like as below.
+The application looks like as shown in below figure.

    ![apphomepage](images/apphomepage.png)

 ## Exercise 1: Migrate the LocalDB to SQL Server in Azure
   In this exercise we will create a SQL azure instance and  migrate the application LoaclDB to SQL Server in Azure.

-1. Create a new SQL Azure instance in the Azure portal following the below document.
+1. Create a new SQL Azure instance in the Azure portal by following the below document.

    [Create an Azure SQL database in the Azure portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal).

-2. Once the SQL database is provisioned in Azure open the **SQL Server Object Explorer** in Visual Studio.
+2. Once the SQL database is provisioned in Azure, open the **SQL Server Object Explorer** in Visual Studio.
 Click on **Add Server** icon and connect to the Azure SQL server which you have deployed in previuous step.

     ![connecttoazuresql](images/connecttoazuresql.png)
-3. To get the schema moved from the LocalDB to the new SQL Azure instance right-click on the LocalDB Instance and select the Schema Compare.
+3. To get the schema moved from the LocalDB to the new SQL Azure instance right-click on the LocalDB Instance and select the Schema Compare option.

    ![schemacompare](images/schemacompare.png)